ASNA/ASNA.AmyuniPDF/README.md

 ### An Amyuni PDF wrapper library

 The Amyuni PDF driver needs several configuration tasks performed before it can be used.
-These tasks are all squirreled away in a simple class library wrapper composed of three classes:
+To make the Amyuni PDF driver easy to use we've squirreled away these tasks in a simple AVR class library wrapper composed of three classes:

 * __Helpers__ provides a couple of helper methods.
 * __PdfDriverInfo__ provides driver and runtime properties.
 Once these properties are populated, all of the data needed the use the Amyuni PDF driver is available in a single place.
 This class populates some of the driver properties from an XML file (more on this in a moment) and it also provides a shared `GetInstance()` factory (of sorts) method to return an instance of itself.
 This factory method encapsulates  all of the smarts to instance the `DriverInfo` class.
 This class instance is available as the `DriverInfo` property of the `Manager` class.